 You chase the dream and neglect what really matters.
 You become detached and driven.
-You convince yourself that working hard now will allow you to relax later.
+You convince yourself that all your hard work now will let you relax later.
+Except later never happens.

-Except later never comes.
 Work piles upon work.
-You are driven to succeed and you won’t stop until you reach your goal, and then…
+You are driven to succeed and you won’t stop until you reach your goal, and then…your body shuts down.

 What Causes Creative Burnout?

 Creative burnout occurs when a combination of stress triggers combine to shut your body down.
-These include; self-doubt, perfectionism, long work hours, money worries, relationships, and over-ambition.
+These include; self-doubt, perfectionism, long work hours, strict deadlines, money worries, relationships, and over-ambition.

 We all want to get ahead, but it’s seldom clear how best to go about it.
-Some people bumble along in life and never get anywhere while others will knuckle down and race ahead.
+Some people bumble along in life and never get anywhere, while others knuckle down and race ahead.

 That’s most of us, right?

-I haven’t got boundless energy, I need a good night’s sleep, and I don’t thrive on stress, yet that’s how I behaved.
+I haven’t got boundless energy, I need a good night’s sleep, and I certainly don’t thrive on stress, yet that’s how I behaved.

-That’s why I suffered a complete creative burnout in my early 40’s.
+As a consequence, I suffered from creative and professional burnout in my early 40s.

-There are few certainties, business is up and down all the time.
-Your income is insecure (and life) is insecure.
-You make a killing one day and nothing the next.
+There are few certainties in business, things go up and down all the time.
+Your income, and your life, are insecure.
+You make a killing one day, and nothing the next.

-You end up driving yourself harder.
-What if tomorrow it all comes to an end.
-Self-doubt follows you around, maybe you’re an imposter?
+You end up driving yourself harder and harder, in case tomorrow it all comes to an end.
+Self-doubt follows you around, maybe you’re an imposter.
 Perhaps you’ll be found out and people will stop buying.

-This happened to me.
-I had no idea it would be this way.
+This happened to me and I had no idea it would be this way.

 On the face of it, I had achieved everything I set out to do.
-I was working in the summer selling my art prints from a market stall, drawing in between customers, and spending my winters traveling.
+I was working in the summer selling my art prints from a market stall, drawing in between customers, and spending my winters traveling in the tropics.
 So what went wrong?

 STRESS – it’s a killer

-I’ve checked Skillshare (affiliate) and found this very popular art-related self-care class. help.
+I’ve checked Udemy and found this popular art-related self-care class.
 Take a look for yourself, it has good reviews.